jmcoded0/Endpoint-Detection-Tool-EDT-/documeting.md

 **Project by Johnson (jmcoded)**

 This project documents my journey from a frustrating starting point to successfully deploying a live Endpoint Detection & Response (EDR) environment.
-The goal was to set up a **Wazuh SIEM** to monitor a Kali Linux machine and to gain hands-on experience with a real-world security tool.
+The goal was to set up a **Wazuh SIEM** to monitor a Kali Linux machine and gain hands-on experience with a real-world security tool.

 ---